 In medical parlance, cholecystectomy is the surgical procedure attempted to remove gallbladder.
 The primary reason for conducting cholecystectomy is gallstones as they may cause acute pain in the abdomen.
-This discomfort, termed biliary colic, is triggered by blockage of the bile or cystic duct.
+This discomfort, termed biliary colic, is due to the blockage of the bile or cystic duct.

 A quick recollection of your school-time education may help you recall the function of this tiny pear-shaped organ also known as the gallbladder.

-Albeit small, the gallbladder, positioned comfortably under the liver, plays an essential role in collecting and storing bile that is produced by the liver.
+Albeit small, the gallbladder, under the liver, plays an essential role in collecting and storing bile that liver produces.
 On an average, the liver produces around three to four cups of bile.
 Bile is a yellowish, bitter-tasting liquid that aids in digesting fats.
-When fatty foods are ingested, the gallbladder releases bile into the small intestine through a duct.
+When fatty foods ingestes, the gallbladder releases bile into the small intestine through a duct.
 This process helps in digestion by breaking down the fat and removing the waste.

 What Are Gallstones

 As the name suggests, gallstones are stones or lumps or tiny pebbles of hard digestive fluid.
 They can form in the gallbladder or even in the bile duct.
 The gallstones vary in size.
 For instance, there can be one large gallstone of the size of a golf ball or hundreds of gallstones as tiny as a speck of sand.
 Though, usually, they are said to be around 5-10 mm in diameter.

 Cholelithiasis is the medical term for formation of gallstones.
 It is called choledocholithiasis if gallstones develop in the bile duct.
 Moreover, gallstones in the pancreas may cause inflammation, giving rise to a condition called pancreatitis.